Srilasya22/Fraud-Detection-MLOPS/README.md

 # Kedro
 Kedro is an open-source tool.It has the following features:

-1. Handles Complexity: It provide a stucture to test data which can be pushed to production after successful testing.
+- ``Handles Complexity``: It provide a stucture to test data which can be pushed to production after successful testing.

-2. Standardisation: It provides standard template for project.
+- ``Standardisation``: It provides standard template for project.
 Making it earrlier to understand for others.

-3. Production-Ready: Code can be easily pushed to production with exploratory code that you can transition to reproducible, maintainable, and modular experiments.
+- ``Production-Ready``: Code can be easily pushed to production with exploratory code that you can transition to reproducible, maintainable, and modular experiments.

 ```bash